 Jackson pointed to the window.
 Inside the greenhouse, you could see the shadow of the giant bushes.
 Bees, butterflies, and ladybugs fought the winds flying in and out of the windows.
 “Because you’re going to save us.”

-I walked out into the storm and wiped away the rain, half expecting mud to be already covering my eyes.
+I walked out into the storm and wiped away the rain, half-expecting mud to be already covering my eyes.
 But there was nothing.
 I saw low creeping grass emerging from the greenhouse making its way towards the orange groves through the heavy rain.

 Laying in my bed, I twisted into a small ball.
 Grandda’s whispers filled me with the most horrible thoughts.
 When the authorities first came to Earth, no one ever thought we would have been persecuted.
 The natives had welcomed them, giving the natives a chance to no longer take responsibility for their folies.
 The authorities gave them that freedom while covertly destroying what we had saved after the fallout.

 Jackson slowly turned my doorknob.
 I must have woken him calling out in my sleep.
 My mother always worried that my nightmares were memories from my infancy.
-She spent her life studying the effects of war on the infant's mind.
-I’m pretty sure that's what made her adopt outside of her species.
+She spent her life studying the effects of war on the infant’s mind.
+I’m pretty sure that’s what made her adopt outside of her species.
 But these weren’t my dreams.
-There was no possible way that I could have these imagines ingrained in me from lying in the center of my crib.
+There was no possible way to have these imagines ingrained in me from lying in the center of my crib.
 Maybe just the sound of the shelling brought to mind acts of war that we’re taught in school.
 Grandda would say my soul predated the authority, which would cause my mother to roll her eyes.
 She never believed in the afterlife.